-How does AdoptUSKids help LGBT families seeking to foster and adopt?
+How does AdoptUSKids help LGBTQ families seeking to foster and adopt?

-AdoptUSKids provides support to lesbian, gay, bisexual, and transgender (LGBT) families who are seeking to foster or adopt children from foster care.
+AdoptUSKids provides support to lesbian, gay, bisexual, transgender, and queer/questioning (LGBTQ) families who are seeking to foster or adopt children from foster care.

 To talk with an adoption specialist, call us toll-free at 888-200-4005 or email LGBTSupport@adoptuskids.org.